Maybe you’re considering moving into renewable energy as a way to help (or completely) offset the energy needs of your home?

 Reduce Before You Produce

-- Solar Photovoltaic (PV) Systems: Used for electricity use in home
+- Solar Photovoltaic (PV) Systems: Used for clean electricity use in the home

 - Solar Thermal (Hot Water) Systems: Used for domestic hot water and radiant heating

 - Wind Power: Small wind turbines can be an effective way to create electricity for use in the home

 - Geothermal Heating and Cooling Systems: Use heat directly from natural sources like hot springs, geysers and volcanic hot spots

 - Ground Source Heat Pump: GSHP’s are air conditioners that take the heat/cool from inside the earth and transfer it into your home using water and look like traditional heating and cooling units.